Appslash/php_password_recover_email/README.md

 2. copy and paste the entire 'src' folder to the directory where you want to have the password reset functionality on you.

-3. Edit and provide the path to the credentials XML file in files src \ validatecode.php and src \ validateinput.php
+3. Edit and provide the path to the credentials XML file in files
+   a. src \ validatecode.php
+   b. src \ validateinput.php
+   c. src \ getEmail.php

    comments are mentioned where this is supposed to be done.